OlafWolkenhauer/Modelling-the-corona-pandemic/README.md

 Since both, a total lockdown and pro-active testing will be difficult to achieve, especially in the early phase of a pandemic.
 Our analysis suggests however that with pro-active testing and strict isolation of identified spreaders, it is possible to achieve control of the pandemic without a total lockdown.
 Our simulations also show that a short lockdown or period lockdown-exit pattern bring substantial reductions in the number of infections, without a long-term lockdown of large parts of the economy.
 Our SUIR model is implemented in Python and is made available through a Juypter Notebooks.
 This an extensive documentation of the derivation and implementation of the model, as well as transparent and reproducible simulation studies.
 Our model should contribute to a better understanding of the role of testing and contact restrictions.

-# Files

-There are two Jupyter Notebooks available: (i) An interactive simulation of the basic SUIR model for use with Google Colab. (ii) A fully documented Jupyter Notebooks, for use in Google Colab or JupyterLab, which includes a full derivation of the model, and numerous simulation studies.
-This notebook is the basis for the manuscript linked to this work.